alsokami/alsokami/README.md

 # Programming Experience

-I am currently under a CS course, I am planning to be a Software Engineer.
+I am currently under a CS course, aswell as a Master Degree in Engineering.
-I've learnt programming since I was 9 years old, and I have more than 6 years of experience.
+I have more than 6 years of experience.

 # Current Projects